 The applicant may also require awareness of the effects of gender, sex, culture and other factors in pain perception, assessment and treatment.
 An understanding of pharmacokinetics, pharmacodynamics, toxicity, interactions and indications is also required.

-The ABA Pain Medicine Exam costs $1800 for first-time registration.
-For those taking a repeat exam, the cost is $1,350.
+First-time examinees will pay $1,800 for their registration.
+However, those applying for a retake of the exam pay $1,350.
 Those who register late will pay an additional $500.

 How do I study for the pain medicine exam?